leo-liao-shino/rl-mpe/README.md

 - Use `--eval-episodes` (e.g., 25) to record greedy rollout performance at the end of every run.
 - Plot the JSONL logs in `runs/logs` to compare learning curves (episodes vs. mean return).
 - When `--freeze-comm-head` is enabled, the console prints `Freezing communication heads` so you can trace the exact configuration later.
+- Toggle `--language-arch encdec` (and the same flag on `scripts/run_transfer_experiments.py`) to benchmark the new encoder-decoder communication head against the original single projection without changing any other hyperparameters.

 ### Tracking with Weights & Biases